Dawn of the Dragon Racers: Plot

 Inspired by the twins, the crowd wants another Dragon Race, and Hiccup reluctantly agrees.
 The dragon riders split into teams, Snotlout and the Twins teaming up, while Hiccup and Astrid then go to get Fishlegs, who declines joining the race as he is too busy getting ready for the Regatta, refusing to back down on his family tradition.
 The race starts, and both teams catch as many sheep as they can.
 Shortly thereafter, Astrid and Snotlout collide as neither of them were backing out trying to catch the Black Sheep, and this causes Astrid to injure her arm.
-Some time later at the Great Hall, the villagers demand another race, but Hiccup tells them the deal was only one race and then on to the Regatta, but the villagers are unsatisfied with that and continue to shout for another Dragon Race.
-Suddenly, Snotlout announces that Hiccup is right, but mocks him by saying that it is not like he will beat him anyway.
-Hiccup decided to continue the race, and once again asks Fishlegs to join his team, but Fishlegs refuses as he is putting the finishing touches on his ship.
-Fishlegs slowly sails out to sea with Meatlug, but she quickly begins to feel sea sick and vomits lava, causing the ship to immediately sink, and Fishlegs quickly changes his mind about accepting the offer.
+Later, Hiccup announces that it is time to move on to the Regatta, but the villagers are unsatisfied and demand another Dragon Race.
+After being mocked by Snotlout, Hiccup decided to continue the race, and once again asks Fishlegs to join his team, but Fishlegs refuses as he is putting the finishing touches on his ship.
+Fishlegs slowly sails out to sea with Meatlug, but she quickly begins to feel sea sick and vomits lava, causing the ship to immediately sink, making Fishlegs change his mind about accepting the offer.

 They both head off to the Academy where the competition is about to start.
-Just as the flag is about to be dropped, Stoick had returned earlier than expected.
-Instead of punishing Hiccup for contradicting his order, Stoick allows him to proceed with the race, but only if they do it right.
-Stoick announces to the crowd around the academy the start of the first annual Berk Dragon Race and explains that each white sheep is worth one point, while the Black Sheep is worth five.
-He also appoints Astrid as the referee to make sure no cheating happens.
-Stoick then proclaims that the team who wins the race will have their portrait hung in the Great Hall, and a feast thrown in their honor.
+Just as the flag is about to be dropped, Stoick returns, and instead of punishing Hiccup for contradicting his order, Stoick allows him to proceed with the race, but only if they do it right.
+Stoick announces that each white sheep is worth one point, while the Black Sheep is worth five, and the winning team will have their portrait hung in the Great Hall, and a feast thrown in their honor.
 The race begins and the teams fly all over Berk catching the sheep and bringing them back to the Academy.
 When the teams are all tied up, they attempt to the Black Sheep, which will win them the race.
 While Hiccup and Fishlegs look for the Black Sheep in the well, the Twins fly by with another black sheep, which shocks Hiccup.
 Team Snotnuts win the race, but just as they are about to take their victory, Fishlegs arrives with the real Black Sheep, revealing that Team Snotnuts had cheated by painting a regular sheep with black paint.
 A reversal is announced by Astrid, swapping the victory from Team Snotnuts to Team Hiclegs, making them the first official champions in Dragon Racing.